J.S. Bach - The Apocalypse

 Tour dates

 J.S.
-Bach - The Apocalypse can be seen in the Netherlands and Germany from January until June 2024.
+Bach - The Apocalypse was on tour in the Netherlands and Germany from January until June 2024.
 In our playlist you will find a complete overview of all dates and theatres.

 Podcast